-Real options (also called investment options: VI.5 Week 11).
+Real options (also called investment options: VI.5 Week 6a).
 These are 'options' available to the management of a company considering whether or when to commit capital (usually both irreversibly and riskily) to some investment project.
 Waiting may be valuable, as one can gather more information.
 Terminology.

 The asset to which the option refers is called the underlying asset or the underlying.
-The price at which the transaction to buy/sell the underlying, on/by the expiry date (if exercised), is called the exercise price or strike price.
-We shall usually use K for the strike price, time t=0 for the initial time (when the contract between the buyer and the seller of the option is struck), time t=T for the expiry or final time.
+The price at which the option gives the holder the right to buy/sell (the underlying, on/by the expiry date, if exercised) is called the exercise price or strike price - or just strike.
+We write K for the strike price, time t=0 for the initial time (when the contract between the buyer and the seller of the option is struck), time t=T for the expiry or final time.

-Consider, say, a European call option, with strike price K; write S_t for the value (or price) of the underlying at time t.
+Consider, say, a European call option, with strike K; write S_t for the value (or price) of the underlying at time t.
 If $S_T > K$, the option is in the money: the holder will/should exercise the option, obtaining an asset worth S_T (> K) for K. He can immediately sell the asset for S_T , making a profit of $S_T - K$ (> 0).